Better Measurement or Larger Samples? Data Collection for Policy Learning with Unobserved Heterogeneity: Learning Policies with Unobserved Heterogeneity

 \end{corollary}

-Corollary \ref{cor:proxy_domination} shows that, when latent heterogeneity in treatment effects exceeds the sum of (i) the increase in policy space complexity due to adding $\hat{A}_i$ to the decision problem, and (ii) the probability of disagreement between the oracles with full and partial information of $A_i$ rescaled by $M$, then, it is minimax optimal to account for unobserved heterogeneity through $\hat{A}_i$ when learning the optimal policy.
+Corollary \ref{cor:proxy_domination} shows that, when latent heterogeneity in treatment effects exceeds the sum of (i) the increase in policy space complexity due to adding $\hat{A}_i$ to the decision problem, and (ii) the probability of disagreement between the oracles with full and partial information of $A_i$ rescaled by $M$, then, accounting for unobserved heterogeneity through $\hat{A}_i$ when learning the optimal policy minimax-dominates ignoring it.
+The result follows by combining Theorem \ref{thm:cb_lower} and Theorem \ref{thm:ha_upper} on the common class \(\mathcal P(\sigma_0,\rho)\).
+Indeed, the lower-bound construction used in the proof of Theorem \ref{thm:cb_lower} can be extended to \(\mathcal P(\sigma_0,\rho)\) by augmenting it with any proxy process satisfying Assumption \ref{ass:proxy} and \(\mathrm{rMSE}(\hat A_i)\le \rho\).
+Since Covariate-Based rules do not depend on \(\hat A_i\), this extension leaves the regret unchanged, and hence